jedota/F-PAD/README.md

 # Cite

 # Download
-**Password requirement access will be given only for Senior researchers, and Profesors using an academic email.**
+**Files requirement access will be given only for Senior researchers, and Profesors using an academic email.**

 To extract the images, you should first collect the files together and run "zip -F attack1.zip --out single_attack1.zip" or "zip -s0 attack1.zip --out single_attack1.zip".
 Then you can simply unzip single_attack1.zip.